Islamic Azad University, Science and Research Branch, Tehran: Faculty of Engineering

 The Faculty of Engineering (دانشکده فنی و مهندسي) has 6500 square meters of built space and a five-story building.
 Adjacent to the faculty is the Laboratories Building, with 2700 square meters on two floors.
 Educational and research activities are offered at doctorates, post-graduate and graduate levels.
 The FE has 1574 undergraduate students, 1176 graduate students and 377 doctoral students.
 Current courses offered at the FE include 30 disciplines in 11 sub-disciplines at graduate level, 11 disciplines in 35 sub-disciplines at post- graduate level and 11 disciplines in 30 sub-disciplines at doctorate level.
 There are 141 faculty members.
 In addition, some 200 visiting professors per semester, in coordination with the deans of faculty departments, help the students in their education and research.
 Currently the number of students at all levels are 3135, and so far about 2817 students have graduated from this department.

 Faculty of Law and Political Science

 The Faculty of Law and Political Sciences (FLPS) was founded in May 2003 following the establishment of separate independent entities dealing with humanities.

 The faculty started its activities as an independent entity in a single room, the work office of the Politics and International Relations Department, with one staff member with support from the Educational Deputy of the Branch.
-Presently, after some eight years, the faculty has expanded its activities in both education and research enjoying the support of eight staff members.

 Currently the faculty has two departments: Political Sciences-International Relations and Law.
 The Law group has two specialized sub-groups namely, Criminal Law and Criminology and Private, International and Public Law.
 The Law group has 10 full-time and 13 part-time professors and the Political Science and International Relations group has 8 full-time and 6 part-time professors.the main professors in criminal law are: dr ashoury, dr mahdavisabet, dr ardebili, dr safary, dr aghaeinia, dr shambayati, dr mehra, dr samavaty.